 The ACT will also accept a will as valid if it was made in another State or Territory and the requirements of that State or Territory for a valid will are satisfied.

-If you get married or enter into a civil union or a civil partnership such as a de facto relationship after making a will, the will becomes revoked unless it was prepared ‘in contemplation’ of the marriage, civil union or civil partnership.
+If you get married or enter into a civil union or a civil partnership such as a de facto relationship after making a will in the ACT, the will becomes revoked unless it was prepared ‘in contemplation’ of the marriage, civil union or civil partnership.
 However, some of the dispositions and appointments made under the will to the person to whom you were married or with whom you entered into a civil union may still be valid.

-If you get divorced after making a valid will, the will itself is not revoked.
+If you get divorced after making a will in the ACT, the will itself is not revoked.
 Instead, only the sections of the will specifically relating to your former partner (including dispositions and appointments) are revoked.

 Can I name whoever I want as a beneficiary?